maddingo/killercoda-scenarios/API_Management/01-deploy-contract-java/02_current_state.md

 You can inspect the jar file with `jar tf ~/.m2/repository/no/maddin/api-handling/step00/1.0.0-SNAPSHOT/step00-1.0.0-SNAPSHOT.jar`{{execute}}

-Before we continue to the next step, lets stop the running server with
+Before we continue to the next step, lets stop the running server with `Ctrl+C`{{}} in the terminal where you started it.

-`mvn spring-boot:stop -pl step00`{{execute}}